 It is football finals season and many of your friends are probably on the latest craze - the paleo diet.

-So what can do you do to make sure your paleo friends fit right in during your Grand Final BBQ?
+So what can do you do to make sure your paleolithic pals fit right in during your Grand Final BBQ?
 This quick guide will give you everything you need to know, whether you prefer AFL, rugby league or just kicking a rock around the cave.

 No doubt people will turn up to your house with BYO beers but I suggest you do what I usually do - put them in the back fridge and then lock the fridge and eat the key.
 Not only will that ensure that absolutely no alcohol gets consumed but keys provide approximately 88% of your daily iron needs and ∞% of your daily nickel needs.